-The rate used to calculate taxes is based on the value of property, expressed as mills per dollar of property value.
+The tax rate used to calculate taxes is expressed as mills per dollar of property value.

 Mission Statement

 Provides a clear presentation of a department's function or mandate.
 A good Mission Statement answers who the stakeholders are, why the program is needed, and what services are provided.